Avalon, Victoria: History

 Avalon State School opened on 7 June 1913 and closed on 6 March 1950.
 The land was later resumed by the Commonwealth Government for the airport, while the building and residence were moved to Corio Primary School.

 Climate

 Population

 In the 2016 Census, there were 293 people in Avalon.
 69.9% of people were born in Australia and 71.7% of people only spoke English at home.
 The most common response for religion was No Religion at 48.7%.

 Recreation

 Avalon Raceway is a dirt track racing venue located in the area.

 In 2010 the Confederation of Australian Motor Sport was granted funding for a feasibility study to build a world class motorsports facility in the area, with the $200 million race circuit intended to become the home of the Australian Formula 1 Grand Prix after the contract to host the race at Albert Park expired in 2015.
 However this did not eventuate.
+In April 2023 the Government of Victoria announced it intended to build a new motorsport complex in Avalon.